scitran/client/Search-syntax.md

-The scitran search method syntax is
+The arguments to the search method specify (a) the type of object to return and (b) parameters that define the search.

 ```
 cellArray = st.search('objectTypeToReturn',...